Platelet Rich Plasma Therapy

 PRP injections trigger your healing response, which starts with inflammation.
 The degree of a patient’s initial inflammatory response can vary, but may present as swelling, redness and/or pain.
 Typically this discomfort only lasts a few days.

 Q. Can I use ice on the area after the injection?

 A. You may ice the site, it will not cause harm.

 Q. When will I be able to exercise after the injections?

 A. This will vary depending on your personal fitness level and response to the injection.
 You should not exercise until the inflammatory response from the injection has subsided.
-For most patients this will be anywhere from 5-7 days.
-We suggest starting with low-impact exercises such as walking or elliptical and slowly increasing your activities until you are able to return to your regular workout routine.
+Utilization of physical therapy in correlation with some PRP injections, specifically intra-tendinous injections, may be beneficial.
+You can discuss the possibility of adding physical therapy with your treating physician if interested.
+Although your exercise level may be limited initially, you should be able to return to your normal daily activities the same day.